SECAM: Comparison to PAL and NTSC

-The colour difference signals in SECAM are calculated in the YDbDr color space, which is a scaled version of the YUV color space.
+The colour difference signals in SECAM are calculated in the YDbDr colour space, which is a scaled version of the YUV colour space.
 This encoding is better suited to the transmission of only one signal at a time.
 FM modulation of the colour information allows SECAM to be completely free of the dot crawl problem commonly encountered with the other analog standards.
 SECAM transmissions are more robust over longer distances than NTSC or PAL.
 However, owing to their FM nature, the colour signal remains present, although at reduced amplitude, even in monochrome portions of the image, thus being subject to stronger cross colour even though colour crawl of the PAL type does not exist.
 Though most of the pattern is removed from PAL and NTSC-encoded signals with a comb filter (designed to segregate the two signals where the luma spectrum may overlap into the spectral space used by the chroma) by modern displays, some can still be left in certain parts of the picture.
 Such parts are usually sharp edges on the picture, sudden colour or brightness changes along the picture or certain repeating patterns, such as a checker board on clothing.
 FM SECAM is a continuous spectrum, so unlike PAL and NTSC even a perfect digital comb filter could not entirely separate SECAM luminance and colour signals.